syncfusion-content/asp.netwebforms-docs/aspnet/SpellCheck/Modes.md

 ## Context Menu Mode

-SpellCheck provides default context menu options to perform the spellcheck operations.
+SpellCheck provides default context menu options to perform the spell check operations.
 It also allows to define additional custom context menu options.

 The options that are available under **ContextMenuSettings** are as follows,

 * **Enable** - Enables/disables the context menu option in SpellCheck.
-* **MenuItems** - Contains the options to perform spellcheck operations.
+* **MenuItems** - Contains the options to perform spell check operations.

 ### Default Menu Options

-The menu items contains the following options to perform the spellcheck operation.
+The menu items contains the following options to perform the spell check operations.

 * Ignore All
 * Add to Dictionary